 Your pet's world revolves around its mouth.

 Dental hygiene is a very important component of your pet's overall health.
-Dental disease, caused by tartar buildup, affect liver and heart function, digestion and general comfort level, and it can cause infection, as bacteria can easily enter the bloodstream from the gums and can travel throughout the rest of the body.
+Dental disease, caused by tartar buildup, affects liver and heart function, digestion, and general comfort level.
+It can also lead to infection, with bacteria able to enter the bloodstream from the gums and travel throughout the rest of the body.

 The average dental cleaning in a dog or cat is like cleaning a person's teeth after they did not brush their teeth for a few years!
 Even if your pet is eating normally, that is not a good enough reason to delay getting their teeth cleaned.
 The truth is, they will eat despite having severe dental disease and in many circumstances, swallow their food instead of chewing it first.
 They have teeth for a reason!
 Ideally pets should get their teeth cleaned every year.

 • Gingivitis (inflamed gums) and a red stripe along the gum line

 •Any indication of oral discomfort, such as dropping food or lack of chewing

 •Any prolonged nasal discharge

 •Oral/facial swelling or drainage